AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 2. Download the latest version of `FinSight` from [here](https://github.com/AY2526S1-CS2113-T10-1/tp).
 3. Copy the file to the folder you want to use as the home folder for FinSight.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar finsight.jar` command to run the application.
 5. Type the command into the terminal and press Enter to execute it.
-Any input given that is not a correct command will show all possible commands.
+Any input given that is not a correct command will be rejected.
+6. Use the `help` command to show all possible commands.
 6. Refer to the [Features](#features) below for details of each command.

 ## Features